 - Promoting early childhood education.
 Every time we invest in our children’s education, it pays dividends for our nation’s prosperity and competitive standing in the world.
 High-quality early care and education can improve child outcomes, ease the burden on public resources, and increase future productivity and growth of a child.
 A 2016 study from the University of Chicago found that high-quality early childhood development programs deliver a high return on investment of 13 percent.

 - Fully supporting education for those with disabilities.
 The Individuals with Disabilities Education Act (IDEA) includes specific requirements to ensure that students with disabilities receive the services they need to achieve their educational goals but the commitment to fully fund the IDEA has never been met.
 School districts are being forced to redirect more and more resources from their general education budgets to cover the shortfall.
 This practice hurts all students.
-I am working to make sure the federal government lives up to its promise to support education for those with disabilities.
+I support fully funding the IDEA to help students with disabilities receive the services and support they need, and I am working to make sure the federal government lives up to its promise to support education for those with disabilities.

 - Making education more affordable by:

 - Stopping increases to loan rates.
-The interest rate on federally subsidized Stafford student loans was set to double from 3.4 percent to 6.8 percent on July 1, 2013.
-That is why I cosponsored the Keep Student Loans Affordable Act and the Student Loan Affordability Act to maintain for at least another year the federal student loan interest rate of 3.4 percent.
+The interest rate on federally subsidized Stafford student loans was set to double—from 3.4 percent to 6.8 percent—on July 1, 2013.
+To prevent this from happening, I cosponsored the Keep Student Loans Affordable Act and the Student Loan Affordability Act.
 I also worked to prevent the rate from immediately doubling in the Bipartisan Student Loan Certainty Act that was signed into law in 2013.